mitmproxy/mitmproxy/docs/tutorials/gamecenter.rst

 In this tutorial, I'm going to show you how simple it is to creatively interfere with Apple Game Center traffic using mitmproxy.
 To set things up, :ref:`install the mitmproxy root certificate <certinstall>`.
-Then start mitmproxy on your desktop, and confige the iPhone to use it as a proxy.
+Then start mitmproxy on your desktop, and configure the iPhone to use it as a proxy.

 Taking a look at the Game Center traffic